klhuillier/con-error/README.md

 ```

 In the above example, rather than showing the complete stack trace for the innermost error,
-ConError attempts to limit the stacktrace displayed to the lines unique to each error.
+ConError attempts to limit the stacktrace displayed to the chains unique to each error.

 ## API